Carterbouley/kmeans/README.md

 # kmeans
+This Repository contains the code for various vizualisations used to analyse KMeans.

-An overview of KMeans clustering for a blog post
+They were used for a blog post on the topic.